hliejun/Pokemania/README.md

 **Expected Outcome:**
 The device should not overheat and the application should not become sluggish.
 If attached on XCode, the CPU and RAM consumption should not increase over time.

 ### White Box Testing

+#### Control Flow for Effects and Scoring

+**Rationale:**
+Test control flow for scoring between effect bubbles.

+**Steps:**
+Check the behaviour of the bubbles when they are removed, whether the energy chains gets removed first or the effect chain gets applied and removed first.

+**Expected Outcome:**
+For Payday effect, the effect should be applied first, before the colour chain gets removed.
+For other effects, the colour chain gets removed first, before the effects are applied and affected bubbles removed.

+#### Cell Size for Template View by device

+**Rationale:**
+The cell size for custom and preloaded designs in the game template and game gallery views depends on the device type.
+If a phone is used, it has less real estate to display multiple designs horizontally, so thumbnails are sized to the full screen width.
+For iPad, the screens are typically wider, so it can afford displaying up to 3 columns.

+**Steps:**
+Inspect the template cell size across different devices, based on the control flow of `UIDevice.current.userInterfaceIdiom`.

+**Expected Outcome:**
+For phones, there should be 1 column (full-width display).
+For iPads, there should be 3 columns on display.g

 Problem 9: Bells and Whistles